xapple/crest4/README.md

 * Test conda release on Ubuntu: ![conda Ubuntu](https://github.com/xapple/crest4/actions/workflows/test_conda_ubuntu.yml/badge.svg)
 * Test conda release on macOS: ![conda macOS](https://github.com/xapple/crest4/actions/workflows/test_conda_macos.yml/badge.svg)

 Only the first action is set to be run automatically on each commit to the master branch.
-The four other actions can be manually launched and will run the pytest suite for both python 3.8 and python 3.9 on different operating systems.
+The four other actions can be manually launched and will run the pytest suite on different operating systems.
+The tests all run on python 3.14 by default, except `test_pypi_ubuntu` which also includes many old python versions.

 ### Distributing the package